-The President presides at all meetings, exercises supervision over the affairs of the Chapter, acts as chairperson of the Executive Committee, and serves as an ex-officio member of all committees.
+The Co-Presidents preside at all meetings, exercise supervision over the Chapter's affairs, act as chair-people of the Executive Committee, and serve as an ex-officio member of all committees.

-The Past-President serves as a member of the Executive Committee, and performs other duties as determined by the Executive Committee.
+The Co-Past Presidents serve as members of the Executive Committee and perform other duties determined by the Executive Committee.

 The Secretary keeps minutes of all SMCPA meetings and the Executive Committee.
 The minutes are an accurate and official record of all business transacted.

-The Treasurer is the custodian of all funds.
-A complete statement of all financial transactions is recorded and the Treasurer oversees the process of developing a yearly budget for the Association.
-The Treasurer collects monies, dispenses money to vendors, submits tax documentation to CPA.
+The Treasurer oversees the process of developing an annual budget for the Association and keeping track of spending/account receivables.
+The Treasurer also collects monies, dispenses money to vendors, and submits tax documentation to the CPA and the IRS.

-CE Chair identifies topics of interest and relevance to membership, plans and executes CE events, partners with neighboring chapters to provide continuing education events, and coordinates with CPA to provide CE credits to the membership.
+Continuing Education (CE) Co-Chairs identify topics of interest and relevance to membership, plan and coordinate CE events, partner with neighboring chapters and organizations to provide continuing education events, and coordinate with CPA to provide CE credits to the membership.

 CHAIR: Kennon McDonough, Ph.D.